tedeh/amqptap/README.md

 ## Usage

-For all options run `amqptap --help`.
+For a list of all options run `amqptap --help`.

+`amqptap` creates an exclusive queue that is bound to the specified exchange, and will receive all messages on that exchange without interfering with other bound queues.

-The server URL is specified using the `--server` flag set to a value that corresponds to the [RabbitMQ URI specification][rabbitmq-url].
+The server URL is specified using the `-s` or `--server` flag set to a value that corresponds to the [RabbitMQ URI specification][rabbitmq-url].

 Without a specific server set, `amqptap` attempts to connect to a RabbitMQ server running on localhost using the guest account.

 ### Picking fields from the result

-Given a raw message output (almost: see automatic deserialization further down) from [amqplib][amqplib-repo] coming on `amq.topic` with routing key `foo.bar` that looks like this...
+Given a raw message output (see "Automatic deserialization") from [amqplib][amqplib-repo] coming on `amq.topic` with routing key `foo.bar` that looks like this.

 ````javascript
 {